 I am planning for retirement are you able to offer advice?

-Advice on simple matters about super is available over the phone from the Scheme at no cost.
+Advice on simple matters about super is available over the phone from ElectricSuper at no cost.
 Simply ring us on 1300 307 844 and explain your issue.
 This may be about contributions, investments or insurance.

 However, for complicated matters, we recommend you sit down with a financial planner and discuss all your issues (as this will involve a lot more than just your super).
 Planning for retirement covers not only your super, but:

 If you have a financial adviser, we are happy to work with you and them to make sure you get the most out of your super.

-If you don’t have a financial adviser, Mercer Financial Advisers have experience with helping Scheme members and understand the benefits.
-You can make an appointment with Mercer Financial Advisers to discuss your issues, and the first appointment is normally free of charge.
+If you don’t have a financial adviser, we can refer you to one.
+The first appointment is normally free of charge.

-Please note: EISS does not recommend, endorse or accept responsibility for this service, it is provided to assist members.
+Please note: ElectricSuper does not recommend, endorse or accept responsibility for this service, it is provided to assist members.
 Terms and conditions apply – these should be obtained from the organisation you contact.
-EISS does not accept liability for any loss or damage caused by the advice you receive.
-EISS does not receive any payment from any organisation as a result of members using their products and services.
+ElectricSuper does not accept liability for any loss or damage caused by the advice you receive.
+ElectricSuper does not receive any payment from any organisation as a result of members using their products and services.

 Does ElectricSuper offer allocated pensions?

 Yes.
 An allocated pension (also known as an income stream) is simply a bank account style pension that is paid from a super fund.
 The government requires that you receive a minimum amount each year (which goes up as you get older), but apart from that there are very few restrictions on them.
 You get interest on the balance, and you stop getting paid when the balance runs out.
-Contact the Scheme or your financial advisor for more information.
+Contact ElectricSuper or your financial advisor for more information.

 Can I access my funds as an income stream even though I am still working?